johnrollinson/iv_characterization/README.md

 **To-Do**
 * Wrap all of the procedures together in a single interface with the option to select which one to launch

+## Common Issues

+If the script is not connecting the VISA adapter or it is erroring on running an experiment, please double-check the USB connection to the VISA adapter and verify that the PC detects the adapter.
+Sometimes the USB hub that the adapter is plugged into can be spotty.
+If the kernel has recently been updated, you may need re-build the NI-VISA driver per the prior directions.